3443o-o/roblox-hypersuite/README.md

 * A cross-platform multi-purpose roblox utility.

 # This utility currently contains:
-* A bunch of useful macros for glitching in different R6 and R15 games.
+* A bunch of useful macros (with tutorials) for glitching in different R6 and R15 games.
 * A customizable lagswitch.
+* A ping increasor.
+* An XML editor (globalbasicsettings and similar).
+* A rejoin section, to change FPS and rejoin on the same server.
+* Saving settings.
 * A themable user interface.

 # Macros: